Quest for Camelot (1998 video game)

-Quest for Camelot is an action role-playing game developed and published by Titus Interactive with assistance from Nintendo for the Game Boy Color in 1998.
-It is based on the animated Warner Bros. movie of the same title.
+Quest for Camelot is a 1998 action role-playing game developed by Titus Interactive and published by Nintendo for the Game Boy Color.
+It is based on the film of the same title under license from Warner Bros.
 The game is compatible with the Super Game Boy, Game Boy Printer and as well as play on the original Game Boy.
 A Nintendo 64 version of the game was planned but was scrapped due to the film's poor performance at the box office.

+The game was added to the Nintendo Classics service on September 6, 2023.

 Gameplay

 Quest for Camelot is a third-person, 2D action role-playing game.
 It features nine worlds with 60 levels.
-The gameplay includes killing enemies in each area, fetch quests, and carry quests.
+The gameplay includes defeating enemies in each area, fetch quests, and carry quests.
 Parts of the story are told through slideshows as cut scenes.
 The game supports saves on battery and works with the Game Boy Printer.

 Plot

-Kayley has to rescue her mother, as well as Excalibur, from the evil knight, Ruber and along the way defeat enemies, bosses and meet new friends.
-As Kayley, the player sets out to avenge the death of her father and confront Ruber, the villain.
+Ten years after killing Sir Lionel, the evil knight Ruber abducts his widow Juliana and steals King Arthur's sword Excalibur.
+Lionel's daughter Kayley sets out on a quest to stop Ruber and retrieve her mother and Excalibur, making new friends and battling enemies along the way.

 History

 Quest for Camelot was developed and co-published by Titus Interactive and Nintendo.
 In early 1997 Titus signed a licensing deal with Warner Bros. to make games based on Quest for Camelot for the Nintendo 64, PlayStation, Sega Saturn, and Game Boy.
-It was released on December 16, 1998.
+It was released on December 21, 1998.
+The game was added to the Nintendo Classics service on September 6, 2023.